 Mesa Verde National Park

 Located about 35 miles west of Durango, Mesa Verde National Park’s park roads are open for self-guided tours only.
-Ranger-led tours are cancelled at this time.
-However many outfitters serving the Durango area offer private tours and transportation.

 Many businesses are open with public health measures in place.
 It is important for customers to support the work these businesses have completed to protect their employees and patrons by wearing a mandatory face covering while shopping.
 Many businesses are also offering online shopping, shopping by phone with curb-side pickup and delivery.